|| F.S. 1001.64; FAC 6A-14.057

 - All travel paperwork and documentation must be in compliance with the Seminole State Travel Manual.

-- Students must be currently enrolled in a minimum of 3 credit hours, and in good conduct standing the semester the travel is to take place.
+- Students must be currently enrolled in a minimum of 6 credit hours for fall or spring terms or a minimum of 3 credit hours for summer term, and be in good conduct and academic standing the semester the travel is to take place.
+Students who are graduating the term they travel may be enrolled in a minimum of 3 credit hours.

 - Students must be 18 or older in order to travel with a Student Organization.

-- Student organizations will be held accountable for student behavior that violates the Student Code of Conduct (Procedure 3.0900).
+- Students and organizations will be held accountable for student behavior that violates the Student Code of Conduct.